facebook/lexical/.github/pull_request_template.md

 ## Description

-*Describe the changes in this diff*
+*Describe the changes in this pull request*

 Closes #<issue>